tsbalogun97/Project2-Portfolio/README.md

 This is a link to a website that inspired me to  add Marquee tag to my technology page  https://reactjsexample.com/a-silky-smooth-marquee-with-react/

-This utilize Marquee tag in my Porfolio https://way2tutorial.com/html/html_marquee_image.php/
+This website also showed me how Marquee tag works https://way2tutorial.com/html/html_marquee_image.php/

 <hr>